PAG METER FOOTBALL ALL CENTRAL SECTION ALL STAR TEAM 2019 SPECIAL AWARDS

 PAG METER LINEBACKER OF THE YEAR

-JE’KOB JONES-Senior-Central Grizzlies
+JE’KOB JONES-Junior-Central Grizzlies

 One of the top Linebackers in the last two years in the Central Section and a huge part of the Grizzlies defense.
 Back-to-back Pag Meter All Star that finished with 85 tackles.
 He also had 5 sacks, 2 interceptions and the Grizzlies Wildcat QB for the 3-peat Central Section Champions & Division I-AA state Champions.
 Next stop could be UC Davis.
 Stay Tuned.